10 Worst Song Lyrics of All Time

 I didn’t mean it

-Before he went solo, Robbie Williams was a member of British vocal pop band Take That.
+Before he went solo, Robbie Williams was a member of the British vocal pop band Take That.
 They scored numerous UK number ones, but ‘Back For Good’ was their biggest hit.
 It reached number one in 31 countries, with lovely harmonies wallpapering over questionable lyrics.

 Irish comedian Ed Byrne sums ‘Back For Good’ up perfectly with “It’s the biggest cop-out song ever, and it was voted the greatest love song of the ’90s… What’ll their next single be?
 ‘Of course I love you, I’m f***ing you aren’t I?'”